-Form 941, Employer’s Quarterly Federal Tax Return, is used by an employer to report federal income tax withheld from employees (including withholding on sick pay and supplemental unemployment benefits) plus the employer’s and employees’ share of social security and Medicare tax.
+IRS Form 941, Employer’s Quarterly Federal Tax Return, is used by an employer to report federal income tax withheld from employees (including withholding on sick pay and supplemental unemployment benefits) plus the employer’s and employees’ share of social security and Medicare tax.
 It must be filed each quarter.
 The amount of taxes reported during the lookback period determines which schedule an employer must use to deposit their tax liability and how often those deposits are made.
 In this post we’ll take a closer look at the lookback period and deposit schedules.

-The lookback period for filing a Form 941 is 12 months, covering four quarters and ending on June 30 of the previous year.
+The lookback period for filing Form 941 is 12 months, covering four quarters, ending on June 30 of the previous year.

 Taxes in the lookback period are considered to be zero for a new employer.

 An employer is a monthly schedule depositor if they reported $50,000 or less in taxes during the lookback period.
 Again, the lookback period is the past 4 quarters ending June 30.
 In general, monthly deposits of employment taxes are due by the 15th of the following month.
 For example, taxes on January payments are due February 15.
-Deposit dates are not to be confused with form filing dates, which are generally the last day of the month following the end of a quarter.
+Again, deposit dates are not to be confused with form filing dates, which are generally the last day of the month following the end of a quarter.
 For example, the form filing date for the first quarter, which ends on March 31, is April 30.

 Then there’s something called the Next-Day Deposit Rule.
 Whether you are a monthly schedule depositor or a semiweekly schedule depositor, if you accumulate $100,000 or more in taxes on any day during a deposit period, you must deposit the tax by the next business day.
-If this happens, that employer automatically becomes a semiweekly depositor for at least the rest of the calendar year and the following calendar year.
+If this happens, that employer automatically becomes a semiweekly depositor for at least the rest of that calendar year and the following calendar year.

-If the due date for a deposit falls on the weekend or a legal holiday, the deposit is due the next business day.
-A statewide holiday does not delay the due date.
+If a deposit due date falls on the weekend or a legal holiday, the deposit is due the following business day.
+A statewide holiday, however, does not delay the due date.
 This is because the issue is that the banks are closed on federal holidays and deposits cannot be made.